hoshomoh/All-Countries-Counties-For-WooCommerce/README.md

 == Screenshots ==

-1. The WooCommerce state field converted to a dropdown.
+1. The WooCommerce state field converted to a drop down.

 == Changelog ==
+= 1.1.1 - 22/05/2018 =
+* Fix - Fix bug with updating logged in user info after checkout

 = 1.1.0 - 18/09/2017 =
 * Feature - Added filters to override local governments collection in theme function